Annual VR Frontiers Rodeo set for this weekend

-The 16th annual Villa Rica Frontiers Rodeo will be held this weekend, a professionally sanctioned event that draws hundreds each year to the Villa Rica area.
+The 16th annual Villa Rica Frontiers Rodeo,a professionally sanctioned event that draws hundreds each year to the Villa Rica area, will be held this weekend.

 The event, officially known as the Don Rich Ford Villa Rica Frontiers Rodeo is set for Friday and Saturday, Aug.
 27-28, at its usual venue, a field located at 2011 Carrollton-Villa Rica Highway (Georgia Highway 61.)
 The venue is one mile south of the V-Plex.